-Source: Authors' illustration based on data from the World Bank (World Bank, 2024).
+Source: Authors' illustration based on data from the World Bank (World Bank, 2025).

-While all countries have fluctuations in out-of-pocket expenditure across the years, a downward trend is generally observed over the last two decades.
+Whilst all countries have fluctuations in out-of-pocket expenditure over time; a downward trend is generally observed over the past two decades.
 This suggests a potential increase in health insurance coverage or government-funded healthcare initiatives in some countries.
 However, the data for Bangladesh shows a slight upward trend in recent years, which warrants further investigation.
-In 2021, Bangladesh's out-of-pocket expenditure on health per capita at purchasing power parity was the eighth highest among 45 LDCs (World Bank, 2024).
-Bangladesh's out-of-pocket expenditure as a percentage of current health expenditure was 73 per cent of current health expenditure in 2021 and showed an increasing trend for the past two decades, whereas the trend is decreasing for countries such as India, Pakistan, Bhutan, Nepal and Sri Lanka (World Bank, 2024).
-Bangladesh's expenditure on health as a share of GDP was the lowest among 45 LDCs in 2021 - no other LDC has spent less on health than Bangladesh in 2021 (World Bank, 2024).
-Moreover, in Bangladesh, the proportion of the population pushed below the USD 2.15 poverty line due to out-of-pocket expenditure on healthcare increased from 3.11 per cent in 2010 to 3.74 per cent in 2016 (World Bank, 2024).
+In 2021, Bangladesh's out-of-pocket expenditure on health per capita at purchasing power parity was the 8th highest among 44 LDCs (World Bank, 2025).
+Bangladesh's out-of-pocket expenditure as a percentage of current health expenditure was 73 per cent of current health expenditure in 2022 and showed an increasing trend for the past two decades, whereas the trend is decreasing for countries such as India, Pakistan, Bhutan, Nepal and Sri Lanka (World Bank, 2025).
+Bangladesh's expenditure on health as a share of GDP was the second lowest among 44 LDCs in 2022 (World Bank, 2025).
+Moreover, in Bangladesh, the proportion of the population pushed below the USD 2.15 per day poverty line due to out-of-pocket expenditure on health increased from 3.11 per cent in 2010 to 3.74 per cent in 2016 (World Bank, 2025).